hutchresearch/latex2speech/README.md

 Note: You need to have Python on your machine and have an active Amazon Web Services account

 1. Clone this repository
-2. Create a virtual environment `python3 -m venv env`
+2. Create a virtual environment in root directory `python3 -m venv env`
 3. Activate it `source env/bin/activate` on Mac/Linux or `source env/Scripts/activate` on Windows
 4. Run `pip3 install -r requirements.txt` to install all dependencies
 5. Install the AWS CLI by running `pip3 install awscli` then run `aws configure` add in your AWS Secret Key and Access Key